 This information statement includes certain historical combined financial information and other information for Amrize and certain historical combined financial information and other information of Parent.
-In connection with the Spin-Off, we will become the holder of the Amrize Assets and the Amrize Liabilities.
-We are the registrant under the registration statement of which this information statement is a part and will be the financial reporting entity following the completion of the Spin-Off.
-This information statement also includes summary unaudited pro forma combined balance sheet information as of December 31, 2024 and summary unaudited pro forma combined statement of operations information for the year ended December 31, 2024, which present our combined financial position and results of operations after giving effect to the Spin-Off and the other transactions described under "Unaudited Pro Forma Combined Financial Information."
-The unaudited pro forma combined financial statements are presented for illustrative purposes only and may not reflect what our financial condition or results of operations would have been if we had been a standalone company during the periods presented.
-In addition, the unaudited pro forma combined financial statements may not reflect what our financial condition or results of operations may be in the future.
-See "Risk Factors-Risks Relating to the Spin-Off-We have no history operating as an independent, publicly traded company, and our financial information in this information statement is not necessarily representative of the results that we would have achieved as a separate, publicly traded company and therefore may not be a reliable indicator of our future results."
+In connection with the Spin-off, we will become the holder of the Amrize Assets and the Amrize Liabilities.
+We are the registrant under the registration statement of which this information statement is a part and will be the financial reporting entity following the completion of the Spin-off.
+This information statement also includes summary unaudited pro forma condensed combined balance sheet information as of March 31, 2025 and summary unaudited pro forma condensed combined statements of operations information for the three months ended March 31, 2025 and the year ended December 31, 2024, which present our combined financial position and results of operations after giving effect to the Spin-off and the other transactions described under "Unaudited Pro Forma Condensed Combined Financial Information."
+The unaudited pro forma condensed combined financial statements are presented for illustrative purposes only and may not reflect what our financial condition or results of operations would have been if we had been a standalone company during the periods presented.
+In addition, the unaudited pro forma condensed combined financial statements may not reflect what our financial condition or results of operations may be in the future.
+See "Risk Factors-Risks Relating to the Spin-off-We have no history operating as an independent, publicly traded company, and our financial information in this information statement is not necessarily representative of the results that we would have achieved as a separate, publicly traded company and therefore may not be a reliable indicator of our future results."

-You should read the sections of this information statement entitled "Unaudited Pro Forma Combined Financial Information" and "Notes to Unaudited Pro Forma Combined Financial Information," which are qualified in their entirety by reference to our historical combined financial statements and accompanying notes included elsewhere in this information statement, as well as the financial and other information in the sections of this information statement entitled "Risk Factors," "Capitalization" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+You should read the sections of this information statement entitled "Unaudited Pro Forma Condensed Combined Financial Information" and "Notes to Unaudited Pro Forma Condensed Combined Financial Information," which are qualified in their entirety by reference to our historical combined financial statements and accompanying notes included elsewhere in this information statement, as well as the financial and other information in the sections of this information statement entitled "Risk Factors," "Capitalization" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."